Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Devoted, curious, intelligent

 The Papipoo is a combination of the Papillon and the Poodle, making for a beautiful dog with big ears and a pretty coat.
-They are curious and intelligent dogs, so puzzles and regular activity are necessary.
-They are devoted and loving with their family, but they are also friendly and outgoing with strangers.
+They are curious and intelligent dogs, so puzzles and regular exercise are necessary.
+They are devoted and loving with their family but also friendly and outgoing with strangers.

 50. Akidoodle (Akita x Poodle)